James Brian Tait: Second World War

-He succeeded Leonard Cheshire as commander of No. 617 Squadron RAF in July 1944.
-617 Squadron, the famous "Dambusters" squadron, specialised in low-level target marking and precision attacks.
-Under his command, the squadron bombed a series of V-1 storage sites and V-2 launching sites using Barnes Wallis's "Tallboy" 12,000 lb earthquake bomb.
+He succeeded Leonard Cheshire as commander of No. 617 Squadron RAF in July 1944 when Cheshire was taken off flying duties after over 100 missions.
+617 Squadron, the famous "Dambusters" squadron, specialised in low-level target marking and precision attacks, and Tait continued Cheshire's practice of marking targets from low level and directing the raid from a Mustang fighter.
+Under his command, the squadron bombed a series of V-1 flying bomb storage sites and V-2 rocket launching sites with "Tallboy" 12,000 lb "earthquake" bombs.
 Tait was awarded a bar to his DFC for pressing home a low-level attack in a daylight raid on the Kembs Barrage in Alsace against fierce defensive fire despite having a damaged aircraft.

 On 15 September 1944, Tait led a force of 37 Avro Lancaster bombers of 617 Squadron and 9 Squadron on Operation Paravane.
 Flying from an airfield at Yagodnik, near Arkhangelsk on the Kola Peninsula in northern Russia, they attacked the German battleship Tirpitz, in the Kaa Fjord.
-Despite smoke obscuring the target, the Tirpitz was so severely damaged the German High Command decided the ship could not be restored to seaworthiness.
+Despite smoke obscuring the target, the Tirpitz was so severely damaged the German High Command (OKW) decided the ship could not be restored to seaworthiness.
 Tirpitz was therefore moved to Tromsø so its armament could be used as defensive artillery against an anticipated Allied invasion.
 The Germans were able to keep the ship's lack of seaworthiness a secret and so its destruction remained a high priority.
 Tait led his force in a second attack on 28 October named Operation Obviate, this time from RAF Lossiemouth in Scotland (the ship's move having brought her within range).
 This raid was unsuccessful because of the heavy cloud obscuring the target shortly before the bombers arrived.
 On 12 November, Tait led his force against the Tirpitz for a third and final raid, Operation Catechism.
-The Luftwaffe failed to intercept the British bombers, and three direct hits by "Tallboy" bombs left the ship capsized west of Tromsø, in the bay of Håkøybotn.
+The Luftwaffe failed to intercept the British bombers, and three direct hits by Tallboy bombs left the ship capsized west of Tromsø, in the bay of Håkøybotn.

 In mid-December 1944, Tait, having completed 101 missions, was grounded and assigned to train Canadian bomber crews.
 Like his predecessor at No. 617 Squadron, he was recommended for the Victoria Cross for his "sustained gallantry" over almost five years of operations.
 However, unlike Cheshire, he was awarded the third bar to his DSO.
-The citation for this award, published in a supplement to the London Gazette in January 1945, reads:
+The citation for this award, published in the London Gazette January 1945, reads: